marklar/fowles/README.md

 ### Core Infrastructure

-The core infrastructure works like this:
+Fowles's core infrastructure works like this:

-* You feed it URIs.
+* You feed it HTTP request info.
 * It performs GETs concurrently, as fast as it can.
-* It gives you back the response bodies of successful GETs, and it logs which ones failed.
+* It gives you back the response bodies of successful GETs, plus info about the ones which failed.

 It backs off, and it retries as necessary.

 For YouTube search results, it grabs all subsequent pages (using nextPageToken).

+We can build layers on top of the core infrastructure to make it easy to perform different kinds of API queries.

 ### Tools for Collection Jobs

-On top of the core infrastructure, there are sets of tools which handle some additional work of input and output.
-They help you to:

-* Fetch videos.
-  * You give it video IDs.
-  * It returns the videos' JSON representations.
-* Search for videos by query.
-  * You give it 'q' strings.
-  * It returns pairs of (videoId, channelId).
-* Search for videos by topic.
-  * You give it topicIds.
-  * It returns pairs of (videoId, channelId).

-With these tools, it constructs the URIs for you, and it parses the responses for you.
+One such tool that's been built is "Fetch".
+It allows you to request the fetching of YouTube videos or channels.
+You pass in a stream of IDs, specifying of which type (i.e. "video_id" or "channel_id"), and it returns that entity's JSON string.

+We hope to have intelligent "Search", too, which would allow you to pass in a "q" (query) or a Freebase "topicId" and do iterative searches through a range of dates.

 ### Input and Output